No. 85 Squadron RAF: In World War I

 No. 85 Squadron was formed at Upavon on 1 August 1917; the station was home to the Royal Flying Corps Central Flying School.
 Shortly afterwards, the squadron moved to Mousehold Heath near Norwich under the command of Major R A Archer.
 During November 1917 the squadron transferred to Hounslow Heath Aerodrome, and in March 1918 Major William Avery Bishop VC, DSO, MC, took command and carried out his orders to prepare and train for front line duties in France.
 On 1 April 1918 No. 85 Squadron was transferred into the newly formed Royal Air Force.
 Following this period of training the squadron deployed to France during May 1918.
 Equipped with the Sopwith Dolphin and later the Royal Aircraft Factory S.E.5A, it flew fighter patrols and ground attack sorties over the Western Front until the Armistice was signed.

 On 21 June 1918, there was a change of command and training methods following the arrival of the new CO, Major Edward "Mick" Mannock DSO, MC.
 Rather than fight as individuals, the squadron was taught to act as a unit during combat.
 During a patrol on 26 July 1918, accompanying Lt DC Inglis over the front line, Major Mannock failed to return, depriving 85 Squadron of its leader.
 On 18 July 1919, Major Mannock was awarded a posthumous VC.
 No. 85 Squadron amassed 99 victories during its short involvement in the conflict.
 Besides Bishop and Mannock, the squadron had other notable aces, such as Malcolm C. McGregor, Arthur Randall, John Warner, Alec Reid, Spencer B. Horn, Walter H. Longton and Lawrence Callahan.
 85 Squadron returned to the UK in February 1919.
 The squadron disbanded on 3 July 1919.

-The Squadron became notorious after it rejected the ace James McCudden as commanding officer, on the grounds of snobbery.
+The Squadron became notorious after it rejected the ace James McCudden, who had risen through the ranks, as commanding officer because of its officers' snobbery.